fillipepaz/devops-homework/readme.md

 - To simplify the helm chart implementation, the cluster API Server Endpoint has been made publicly available.
 For enterprise environments, it's recommended to keep this endpoint private, so that communication is only possible through a machine on the cluster's own network.
 This option has been maintained as a variable in the Terraform module.

 - The HTTPS enforcement was not applid, however is recommended for corporative environments.

+- Terraform lock files have been maintained in the Github repository to prevent issues with unintended dependency updates.